-The Women’s Rights in the Middle East Program focuses on three main areas of study: (1) The outcomes of women’s political representation in the MENA region, (2) Women post-Arab spring, and (3) The political economy of gender.
-We take an interdisciplinary and data-driven approach to our work, collaborating with partner organizations and regional scholars with a wide range of expertise.
-We aim not only to produce impactful and timely policy recommendations that address these areas of research but also to promote a better understanding of the intertwined factors shaping gender relations in the Arab world.
+The Women’s Rights in the Middle East Program focuses on three main areas of study: (1) the outcomes of women’s political representation in the MENA region, (2) women post-Arab Spring, and (3) the political economy of gender.
+The program takes an interdisciplinary and data-driven approach to its work, collaborating with partner organizations and regional scholars with a wide range of expertise.
+It aims not only to produce impactful and timely policy recommendations that address these areas of research but also to promote a better understanding of the intertwined factors shaping gender relations in the Arab world.

-The United States has not had diplomatic relations with the Iran since the hostage crisis of 1979-81.
+The United States has not had diplomatic relations with Iran since the hostage crisis of 1979-1981.
 Washington’s relationship with Tehran in the decades that followed has been marked by enmity and suspicion.
 The two countries still consider themselves strategic adversaries in the Persian Gulf and the broader Middle East.
-Today, key areas of dispute include Iran’s nuclear program, Tehran’s support for Hezbollah, Iran’s hostility toward Israel, and Tehran’s role in sustaining the Assad government.
+Today, key areas of dispute include Iran’s nuclear program, Tehran’s support for Hezbollah, Iran’s hostility toward Israel and Tehran’s role in sustaining the Assad government.

 Three developments, however, suggest that there is scope, however limited, for a less contentious relationship between the United States and Iran.
 First, Washington and Iran find themselves de facto partners in combating the threat of ISIL in Iraq.
 Second, recent progress in the international negotiations on Iran’s nuclear program has raised the prospect of removing a major impediment to improved U.S.-Iranian relations.
 Third, the government of moderate Hassan Rouhani appears committed to easing Iran’s economic and diplomatic isolation.